roberthowton/academic-kickstart/content/course-hylomorphism/lectures/unit2.md

 >
 >
-> _Physics_ 1.7, 190a13--17 (Hardie and Gaye tr.)
+> _Physics_ 1.7, 190a13--21 (Hardie and Gaye tr.)
 >
-> These distinctions drawn, one can gather from surveying the various cases of becoming in the way we are describing that (1) there must always be an underlying [15] something, namely that which becomes, and (2) that this, though always one numerically, in form at least is not one.
-(By ‘in form’ I mean the same as ‘in account’.)
+> These distinctions drawn, one can gather from surveying the various cases of becoming in the way we are describing that there must always be an underlying [15] something, namely that which becomes, and that this, though always one numerically, in form at least is not one.
+(By ‘in form’ I mean the same as ‘in account’.)...
+>
+> One part survives, the other does not: what is not an opposite survives (for the man survives), but [20] not-musical or unmusical does not survive, nor does the compound of the two, namely the unmusical man.

 Subject Condition (SC)
 : In every case of coming to be, there must be some underlying subject, _s_, such that it is true '_s_ comes to be...'.